afsc-gap-products/coldpool/README.md

 ## Data product and package updates

-Temperature data products in the coldpool package are updated on an annual basis via new package releases after the conclusion of summer bottom trawl surveys.
+Temperature data products in the coldpool package are updated annually in August-September following the conclusion of summer bottom trawl surveys.

 # Cold pool area and temperature trends